ontodev/robot/docs/validate.md

 ### Invalid Presence Rule Error

 A rule of the presence type must be in the form of a truth value.
 If this is ommitted it defaults to 'true'.
 For example, the following are valid: `is-required true`, `is-excluded`, `is-excluded false`.
-See: [Validation Rule Syntax](#validation-rule-syntax).
+See: [Presence Types and Query Types](#presence-types-and-query-types).

 ### Column Out of Range Error